 La Tragédie de Salomé (1907), a ballet dedicated to his friend Stravinsky, would find its true dimensions three years later — those of a symphonic poem.
 Even as Schmitt cuts out three episodes to halve the performance time he also adds considerably to the orchestration.
 Whether it is for the amorous reveries entrusted to the English horn, the scintillations of the sea (harp and glockenspiel), or the thrills of the Danse des perles, the Buffalo forces deploy a rich palette, without ever overwhelming the erudite architecture or the juxtapositions of colors.

 This clarity of texture lends a fascinating depth to Les Enchantments sur la mer (with its gentle murmuring of harps, triangle, strings and winds that are apostrophic), and to the solitary song of the mezzo, rising at first in the distance (and with pianissimo strings), then coming closer joined by a female choir.
-The frenzy and intense expression are abundantly here too, whipped up by the lively gestures of the American conductor.
+The frenzy and intense expression are here in abundance as well, whipped up by the lively gestures of the American conductor.

 The 1918 Légende was intended (as was Debussy’s Rapsodie) for the saxophone of Elise Hall.
 Despite Nikki Chooi’s incisive playing, the alternate version for violin of this tormented piece loses something of the contrast.